DonnieData/surfs_up/README.md

 December Temperature Observations by group<br>
 ![december spread](https://github.com/DonnieData/surfs_up/blob/main/Reosurce/december_temp_spread.png)

-Thorugh querying and analyzing the spread of weather for this data, it is safe to say that while December is colder it is still possible to run a business focussed on outdoor activites in Hawaii even in colder months.
+Through querying and analyzing the spread of weather for this data, it is safe to say that while December is colder it is still possible to run a business focussed on outdoor activities in Hawaii even in colder months.